HelloZeroNet/Documentation/docs/en/site_development/zeroframe_api_reference.md

 ### optionalLimitStats

-Return currently used disk space by optional files
+Return currently used disk space by optional files.

-**Return**: limit, used and free space statistics
+**Return**: limit, used and free space statistics.

 ---

 ### optionalLimitSet

-Set the optional file limit
+Set the optional file limit.

 Parameter            | Description
                  --- | ---
-**limit**            | Max space used by the optional files in gb or percent of used space
+**limit**            | Max space used by the optional files in GB or percentage of used space

 ---

 ### optionalHelpList

-List the auto-downloaded directories of optional files
+List the auto-downloaded directories of optional files.

 Parameter            | Description
                  --- | ---
 **address**          | Address of site you want to list helped directories (default: current site)

-**Return**: Dict of auto-downloaded directories and descriptions
+**Return**: Auto-downloaded directories and descriptions as a JavaScript object.

 ---

 ### optionalHelp

-Add directory to auto-download list
+Add directory to auto-download list.

 Parameter            | Description
                  --- | ---